Gareth Keenan

 Gareth Keenan (born 17 April 1971) is a fictional paper salesman from the BBC sitcom The Office, portrayed by Mackenzie Crook.
 Gareth is a self-important team leader proud of his alleged Lieutenant status in the Territorial Army.
 He spends his days annoying his co-workers at Wernham Hogg with his rigid enforcement of the rules and sycophantic attitude towards his manager, David Brent, whom he views as a friend.

 Gareth describes his job title as "Assistant Regional Manager", but Brent often corrects this to "Assistant to the Regional Manager".
-His counterpart on the US series is Dwight Schrute.
+His counterpart on the American series is Dwight Schrute.
 Keenan was originally meant to be a tough military character but, after Crook's audition, Ricky Gervais and Stephen Merchant decided to reinterpret the character.

 In a 2021 interview, Crook expressed mixed feelings about the character, saying: "He was a bit of a monster."